ABTC Constitution and ByLaws

 (b) Misconduct prejudicial to the best interests of the Club or the breed shall be cause for discipline.
 Such misconduct shall include, but not be limited to, violations of this Club’s Code of Ethics.

 SECTION 3.
 Charges.
 Any member may prefer charges against a member for alleged misconduct prejudicial to the best interests of the Club or the breed.
 Written charges with specifications must be filed in duplicate with the Secretary together with a deposit of $10 which shall be forfeited if such charges are not sustained by the Board or a Committee following a hearing.
 The Secretary shall promptly send a copy of the charges to each member of the Board or present them at a Board Meeting, and the Board shall first consider whether the actions alleged in the charges, if proven, might constitute conduct prejudicial to the best interests of the Club or the breed.
 If the Board considers that the charges do not allege conduct which would be prejudicial to the best interests of the Club or of the breed it may refuse to entertain jurisdiction.
-If the Board entertains jurisdiction of the charges it shall fix a date of a hearing by the Board or a Committee of not less than three members of the Board, not less than 3 weeks nor more than 6 weeks thereafter.
-The Secretary shall promptly send one copy of the charges to the accused member by registered mail together with a notice of the hearing and an assurance that the defendant may personally appear in his own defense and bring witnesses if he wishes.
+If the Board entertains jurisdiction of the charges, it shall fix a date of a hearing by the Board or a Committee of not less than three (3) members of the Board, not less than three (3) weeks, or more than six (6) weeks thereafter.
+The Secretary shall promptly send one copy of the charges to the accused member by registered mail together with a notice of the hearing and an assurance that the defendant may personally appear in their own defense and bring witnesses if they wish.

 SECTION 4.
 Board Hearing.
 The Board or Committee shall have complete authority to decide whether counsel may attend the hearing, but both complainant and defendant shall be treated uniformly in that regard.
-The hearing may be conducted in any medium (live, conference call, etc.) permitted by the American Kennel Club in its conduct of a disciplinary hearing.
-Should the charges be sustained after hearing all the evidence and testimony presented by complainant and defendant, the Board or Committee may by a majority vote of those present reprimand (A written reprimand directed exclusively to the member may be somewhat detailed but an official (published) reprimand should only indicate that subsequent to a Board hearing “… member (X) was officially reprimanded as a result of charges filed by member (Y).” or suspend the defendant from all privileges of the Club for not more than six months from the date of the hearing, or until the next annual meeting if that will occur after six months.
+The hearing may be conducted in any contemporaneous medium (live, teleconference, videoconference, etc.) permitted by the American Kennel Club in its conduct of a disciplinary hearing.
+Should the charges be sustained after hearing all the evidence and testimony presented by complainant and defendant, the Board or Committee may, by a majority vote of those present, issue a written reprimand directed exclusively to the member which may be somewhat detailed but an official (published) reprimand should only indicate that subsequent to a Board hearing “… member (X) was officially reprimanded as a result of charges filed by member (Y).” or suspend the defendant from all privileges of the Club for not more than six (6) months from the date of the hearing, or until the next annual meeting if that will occur after six (6) months.
 And, if it deems that punishment insufficient, it may also recommend to the membership that the penalty be expulsion.
-In such case, the suspension shall not restrict the defendant’s right to appear before his fellow-members at the ensuing Club meeting which considers the recommendation of the Board or Committee.
+In such a case, the suspension shall not restrict the defendant’s right to appear before the voting members at the ensuing Club meeting which considers the recommendation of the Board or Committee.
 Immediately after the Board or Committee has reached a decision, its findings shall be put in written form and filed with the Secretary.
 The Secretary in turn, shall notify each of the parties of the decision and penalty, if any.
+If the member is suspended, this suspension shall stand regardless of whether expulsion is approved or not.

 SECTION 5.
 Expulsion.
 Expulsion of a member from the Club may be accomplished only at the annual meeting of the Club following a hearing and upon the recommendation of the Board or Committee as provided in Section 4 of this Article.
-The defendant shall have the privilege of appearing in his own behalf though no evidence shall be taken at this meeting.
-The President shall read the charges and the findings and recommendations, and shall invite the defendant, if present, to speak in his own behalf.
-The meeting shall then vote by secret written ballot on the proposed expulsion.
+The defendant shall have the privilege of appearing on their own behalf though no evidence shall be taken at this meeting.
+The President shall read the charges and the findings and recommendations, and shall invite the defendant, if present, to speak on their own behalf.
+The meeting shall then vote by secret ballot on the proposed expulsion.
 A 2/3 vote of those present and voting at the annual meeting shall be necessary for expulsion.
-If expulsion is not so voted the suspension shall stand.
+The suspension shall stand regardless if the expulsion is approved or not approved.

 SECTION 2.
-The constitution and by-laws, the Code of Ethics, and the standard for the breed may be amended at any time provided a copy of the proposed amendment has been mailed by the Secretary to each Regular Member accompanied by a ballot on which he may indicate his choice for or against the action to be taken.
-The notice shall specify a date not less than 30 days after the date of mailing by which date the ballots must be returned to the Secretary to be counted.
-The favorable vote of 2/3 of the Regular Members in good standing whose ballots are returned within the time limit shall be required to effect any such amendment.
+The Constitution and Bylaws, the Code of Ethics, and the standard for the breed may be amended at any time, provided the Secretary has mailed a copy of the proposed amendment to each Regular Member accompanied by a secret ballot on which the Member may indicate their choice for or against the action to be taken.
+The notice shall specify a date not less than thirty (30) days after the date of mailing by which date the ballots must be returned to the Secretary to be counted.
+The favorable vote of 2/3 of the Regular Members in good standing whose ballots are returned within the time limit shall be required to affect any such amendment.

 SECTION 1.
 At meetings of the Club, the order of business so far as the character and nature of the meeting may permit, shall be as follows: